dirac-institute/sorcha/docs/installation.rst

 Installing Sorcha
 ----------------------

-Unless you're editing the source code, you can use the version of Sorcha published on conda-forge.
+Unless you're editing the source code, you can use the version of  ``sorcha`` published on conda-forge.

 If using conda::